 Satellite Internet is one of many broadband connection types such as ADSL, VDSL, Fibre and 4G.
 Satellite internet is reliable, simple and fast.
 A satellite connection lets you use the internet just like any other standard connection that you are familiar with.

 Users can browse, download and upload content online from their home or business.
 Most people who use this connection type tend to be rural based or living in a remote location.

 Satellite internet technology is continually evolving and can now offer speeds much faster than traditional connection types.

 Satellite internet allows you to connect your chosen devices (e.g. computer) to the internet.
 Your computer sends a signal to your router and then to your modem, which goes to up to a specialised internet satellite dish on your roof.
-The satellite dish send the signal to an orbiting satellite in space and then to your internet provider (ISP).
+The satellite dish sends the signal to an orbiting satellite in space and then to your internet provider (ISP).
 The provider sends a signal back through the satellite to your dish, and back to your computer at home.
-This connection type is 100% wireless, so you don’t need copper lines or phone lines for this to work.
+This connection type is 100% wireless to your house, so you don’t need copper lines or phone lines for this to work.